01-edu/public/subjects/devops/numerical_operations_the_return/README.md

-## Numerical operation: the return!
+## Numerical operations: the return!

 ### Instructions